2008 DO-IT Summer Study Schedule

 University of Washington

-DO-IT Summer Study is a chance the DO-IT Scholars to get together.
-The first year Scholars receive extensive online training and get a chance to see college life first hand while staying at McCarty Residence Hall.
+DO-IT Summer Study is a time when the DO-IT Scholars meet in person.
+The first year (Phase I) Scholars receive extensive online training and get a chance to see college life first-hand while staying at McCarty Residence Hall.
 They attend sessions on a variety of topics such as

 - Biology- replacing a sheep's heart valve